TheWorldOfBacresia/quartz/content/notes/Capital Cities/Faymouth.md

 [[notes/Kingdoms and Empires/Kingdom of Faymouth]]

 ## Description
-Born from ruins of the old Elven city, the capital city of the realm is a central trade hub for the west, importing and exporting good from across [[Bacresia]].
+Born from ruins of the old Elven city, the capital city of the realm is a central trade hub for the west, importing and exporting good from across [[notes/Bacresia]].
 Anything and everything is available within these borders, leading to a thriving black market.
 The [[Darkforest Isles]] to the north bring researchers and zoologists from around the world, flocking there to observe the unique habitats and creatures that reside there.
 The kingdom is protected by the native Dragonborn, using their natural leadership and strength to protect the trade caravans which travel across the continent.

 ### Demographics
 The great trade city has a varied demographic, filled with an assortment of people form all over the world.
 Dragonborn and Orcs from the east are common sights on the streets, as well as wood elves whose ancestors travelled to the mainland from the [[Darkforest Isles]] centuries ago.
 As with most places on the planet humans seem to have taken up residence in the city, joined by a smaller number of Goblins and Tieflings from the north.